atao60/study-axon-vaadin/lowxmldiet/README.md

 >Notes.

->- With the option "Resolve Workspace artifacts", no need to package the projects before running "jetty-run".
+>- With the option "Resolve Workspace artifacts", no need to install the package in the local repository before running "jetty-run".
 >- Under Eclipse, with Xtend, `jetty:run` needs more space.
 Then the memory arguments.
 >- Maven 3.3.1 under Eclipse requires the argument `-Dmaven.multiModuleProjectDirectory=`, even empty.